-- the intended interval between each issue of the repeatable prescription; and
+- the intended interval between each issue; and

-The prescriptions are then made available electronically for dispensing at the specified interval by the patient’s nominated pharmacy.
+The prescription issues are then made available electronically for dispensing at the specified interval by the patient’s nominated pharmacy.

 Key information about eRD

-- Multiple ‘issues’: When issuing a repeatable prescription, the prescriber will authorise a prescription with a specified number of issues; each issue contains the same prescribed items.
+- Multiple ‘issues’: When issuing a repeatable prescription batch, the prescriber will authorise a prescription series with a specified number of batch issues; each issue contains the same prescribed items.
 Each batch issue is its own prescription.

-- Issues are retrieved one-by-one: The Spine then manages the release of each individual prescription issue.
-The first issue of the prescription is available as soon as the prescription is received by the Spine; subsequent issues will be created on the Spine ready to be pulled down later.
+- Issues are retrieved one-by-one: The Spine then manages the release of each individual batch issue.
+The first batch issue is available as soon as it is received by the Spine; subsequent issues will be created on the Spine ready to be pulled down later.

-- A new repeatable prescription requested for after the last issue: Once all authorised issues of the prescription have been dispensed, or if the prescription has expired, the repeatable prescription is complete and the patient must contact their GP to arrange for another repeatable prescription to be issued.
-Pharmacists should advise patients of the need to contact their prescriber when dispensing the last issue of a repeatable prescription.
+- A new repeatable prescription series requested after the last issue: Once all authorised issues have been dispensed, or if remaining batch issues have expired, the repeatable prescription series is complete and the patient must contact their GP to arrange for another repeatable prescription series to be issued.
+Pharmacists should advise patients of the need to contact their prescriber when dispensing the last issue of a repeatable prescription series.

-- Automated process for allowing time to prepare medicine for each issue: To allow pharmacists to prepare medicines for dispensing in advance of a patient visiting the pharmacy, the Spine will automatically send the nominated dispensing site a repeat dispensing prescription seven days before the expected end date of the previous issue of the prescription.
+- Automated process for allowing time to prepare medicine for each issue: To allow pharmacists to prepare medicines for dispensing in advance of a patient visiting the pharmacy, the Spine will automatically send the nominated dispensing site a repeat dispensing batch issue seven days before the expected end date of the previous batch issue.
 The Spine should calculate the expected date of supply in association with the prescriber’s originally intended date.
 (Please note, previously, the countdown to the next issue of a repeat prescription didn’t begin until a dispense notification had been issued.
 This could delay the automatic download of future repeat prescriptions from the Spine, resulting in items not being available for patients in time.
 Since February 2016, a dispense notification must still be sent, but this will not delay the start of the automatic countdown to the next issue.
 Details about the change were outlined in a news article on the topic).